-I've been saying for years that programmers ought to pay more attention to empirical studies of software engineering and base their practices on evidence rather than strong opinion.
-I was challenged on this yesterday when someone asked me to cite studies showing that a bug tracker is a better way to manage backlog than a shared spreadsheet.
-I couldn't, and still can't.
+I’ve been saying for years that programmers ought to pay more attention to empirical studies of software engineering and base their practices on evidence rather than strong opinion.
+I was challenged on this three years ago when someone asked me to cite studies showing that bug trackers are a better way to manage backlog than shared spreadsheets.
+I couldn’t, and still can’t.

 I also can’t find any studies showing that version control is a better way to manage software projects than mailing files around or dumping them in a shared folder.
 I “know” it’s true—I wouldn’t work on a project that didn’t use version control—but then again, my aunt “knew” that putting colored crystals on her chi points would relieve her arthritis.
 As far as I can tell from outside the Great Paywall of Academia, nobody’s ever actually done the study.